Brazil's Lula launches presidential candidacy from prison - France 24

 Alckmin has already named Senator Ana Amelia, who is expected to help him in the south of the country and eat into conservative support for Bolsonaro.

-If Alckmin has gone for a female VP, Silva has struck a pact with a man, Eduardo Jorge, from Brazil's Green Party.
+And if Alckmin has gone for a female VP, Silva, 60, has struck a pact with a man, Eduardo Jorge, from Brazil's Green Party.

+At her nomination, Silva recalled her desperately poor childhood and called for a Brazil embracing "unity" instead of hatred.

 Bolsonaro, who has positioned himself as a radical right-winger appealing to Brazilians' fury over crime and corruption, has yet to find his running mate.
 Names thrown around in Brazilian media reports have included a former astronaut, a member of the royal family and a general.